Bing Liu (scientist)

+Career

+Liu graduated with a master's degree and Ph.D. in computer science from the National University of Singapore.
+He was a postdoctoral researcher at Carnegie Mellon University.
+Both he and his wife retained Chinese citizenship.

 Death

-Liu was found dead at his home on May 2, 2020.
+Liu was found dead at his home in Ross Township, a suburb north of Pittsburgh, on May 2, 2020.
 His work on coronaviruses led to speculation that his murder was related to his work, but Pittsburgh Police said that he was shot as a result of a murder-suicide.
-The gunman was 46-year-old software engineer Hao Gu.
+The gunman was 46-year-old Hao Gu (顾浩), a software engineer from Moon Township, employed at Eaton Corporation.
 The police said that the murder was the result of a dispute over an intimate partner and that after murdering Bing Liu the gunman had gone back to his car and shot himself.